civilcode/playbook/process/03-discovery/README.md

 ## Discovery Session

-Scheduled across two half-days, ideally Monday afternoon and Tuesday morning.
+Scheduled across two half-days, ideally Tuesday morning and a Wednesday morning.
+This allows the Monday for preparation.

 ### Before